dyninst/examples/README.md

     make install

+To build only specific examples, you can specify their names like so

+    make codeCoverage CFGraph

 ## Running

 Each example is built in its own subdirectory under the main build directory (if you didn't specify `-B` when running CMake, the build directory is just the root of the `examples` project directory).
 For example, to run the codeCoverage example